Norwegian Wood (music festival)

-Norwegian Wood is an annual music festival in Oslo, Norway, held in Frognerbadet.
+Norwegian Wood was an annual music festival in Oslo, Norway, held in Frognerbadet.
 The name of the festival refers to the Beatles song "Norwegian Wood (This Bird Has Flown)".

-Biography
+History

-Norwegian Wood was initiated in 1992 by Jørgen Roll, Sten Fredriksen and Haakon Hartvedt, of which the first two are still on board the ship.
+Norwegian Wood was initiated in 1992 by Jørgen Roll, Sten Fredriksen and Haakon Hartvedt.
 The first two festivals were held on Bærums Verk in Bærum, but the festival was moved to Frognerbadet in 1994.
 Notable artists who have appeared on the festival include Johnny Cash, Jethro Tull, Van Morrison, Savoy, Bo Kaspers Orkester, Bob Dylan, Brian Wilson, the Kinks, Tom Petty and the Heartbreakers, David Bowie, Lou Reed, Jaga Jazzist, Madrugada, Suede, Faithless, Wilco, James Taylor, Sting, Linkin Park, Audioslave, the Dandy Warhols and Counting Crows.
 The number of tickets sold for the festival numbered 8,000 in 2009.

+2017 was the final year Norwegian Wood took place.
+The responsible company behind the festival declared bankruptcy in autumn of that year, and later attempts to revive it has proven unsuccessful.